-If your dog breaks or severely injures a toenail, he's in pain.
-His nail protects the tissue lying between it and his toe bone, as well as nerves, so a broken or missing nail really hurts.
-While you might treat a mild tear yourself -- at least until your get your pet to the vet -- a serious nail breakage requires veterinary attention ASAP.
+If your dog breaks or severely injures a toenail, they are in pain.
+Their nail protects the tissue lying between the nail and toe bone as well as nerves, so a broken or missing nail hurts.
+While you might treat a mild broken dog nail or dew claw yourself — at least until your get your pet to the veterinarian — a serious nail breakage requires veterinary attention as soon as possible.

 When your dog is in pain, it might not be safe for you to treat even a minor toenail injury.
-Rather than risk a bite, bring him to the vet.
-Your vet can sedate your pet, remove the torn nail and bandage it properly.
-She might prescribe antibiotics to treat or forestall infection, as well as pain medication.
-Should an infection reach the bone, your dog's toe might require amputation.
+Rather than risking a bite because your dog is upset, take your dog to your DVM (veterinarian).
+Sedation will likely be required so the veterinarian can remove the torn nail and bandage it properly.

 A veterinarian might also prescribe antibiotics to treat or forestall infection as well as provide pain medication.
 Preventing infection is very important to maintain dog wellness.
 Should an infection reach the bone, your dog's toe could require amputation.

 Underlying conditions of broken dog nails

 Toenail injuries aren't solely the result of trauma.
 Sometimes, an underlying condition causes the problem.
 Suspect a medical problem if your dog is constantly tearing toenails or if their nails break easily.
 Among the most common medical issues is lupoid onychodystrophy, an immune-related disorder.